May 24th

 Poached eggs require exact timing and therefor wouldn't necessarily be my primary choice for a dinner with more than two guests - time consuming AND risky business.
 These guys however allow you to prep in advance, have them mise en place and serve them in perfection.
 I've had similar pasta before, filled with egg yolks and placed on a bed of spinach, but this combo can easily hold a candle to them: the herbed cheese mix is a wonderful creamy companion for the egg yolk and a worthy candidate to kick off any menu!

 Sift the flour into a huge mixing bowl or on a chopping board.
 Make a well in the center, add a pinch of salt as well as the eggs, then incorporate the flour with your fingers and knead for about 5 minutes or until the dough comes together nicely.
-If the mix is too firm, add a little water, if it's too soft, use a little more flour.
-Shape it into a ball, tightly wrap in cling film and let rest for at least 15 minutes in the fridge.
+If the mix is too firm, add a little water, if it’s too soft, use a little more flour.
+Shape it into a ball, tightly wrap in cling film and let rest for at least 30 minutes on the counter.

 Prepare the filling by mixing ricotta, Parmesan, chopped fresh herbs, olive oil and spices in a bowl.
 Season to taste.